-a surprise, particularly to supporters of the SSGN concept, that the Administration requested funding to convert only two of the four Tridents.
-Navy officials said the decision was driven in part by Navy budget constraints, and that the deadline for committing to the refueling and conversion of SSBNs 726 and 728 on a timely basis had passed some time between late 2000 and June 2001.
+committing to the refueling and conversion of SSBNs 726 and 728 on a timely basis5 had passed some time between late 2000 and June 2001.
 This also came as a surprise to some observers, since the Navy during the intervening months had not done much to publicize the impending deadline.
 The Navy later explained, however, that refueling and converting SSBNs 726 and 728 would still be possible if funds were provided in FY2002, though the schedule for planning and carrying out the operation would now be less than optimal.
 Congress, in marking up the FY2002 budget, increased funding for the program to the level the Navy said was needed to support a four-boat conversion program.
-The Administration subsequently pursued the program as a four-boat effort.
+The Bush Administration subsequently pursued the program as a four-boat effort.

 Description of the Conversion.
-The Tridents as converted are to carry up to 154 Tomahawk cruise missiles (or other non-strategic land attack missiles) and 66 Navy SEAL special operations forces (SOF) personnel.
-Each boat is to retain its 24 large-diameter SLBM launch tubes but be modified as follows:
+The Tridents as converted can carry up to 154 Tomahawk cruise missiles (or other non-strategic land attack missiles) and 66 Navy SEAL special operations forces (SOF) personnel.6 Each boat retains its 24 large-diameter SLBM launch tubes but the boats have been modified as follows:

-- SLBM tubes 1 and 2 are altered to serve as lockout chambers for the SOF personnel.
-Each chamber is equipped to connect to an Advanced SEAL Delivery System (ASDS) or Dry Deck Shelter (DDS).
-Other spaces aboard the submarine are converted to berth and support 66 SOF personnel. - Tubes 3 through 24 are modified to carry 7 Tomahawks each, for a total of 154 Tomahawks.
-Alternatively, tubes 3 through 10 could be used to carry additional SOF equipment and supplies; leaving tubes 11 through 24 to carry 98 missiles. - The Trident SLBM fire control systems are replaced with tactical missile fire control systems, and certain other systems aboard the boats are modernized.
+- SLBM tubes 1 and 2 were altered to serve as lockout chambers for the SOF personnel.
+Each chamber is equipped to connect to an Advanced SEAL Delivery System (ASDS) or Dry Deck Shelter (DDS).7 Other spaces were converted to berth and support 66 SOF personnel. - Tubes 3 through 24 were modified to carry 7 Tomahawks each, for a total of 154 Tomahawks.
+Alternatively, tubes 3 through 10 can be used to carry additional SOF equipment and supplies; leaving tubes 11 through 24 to carry 98 missiles. - The Trident SLBM fire control systems were replaced with tactical missile fire control systems, and certain other systems aboard the boats were modernized.

-In addition to these changes, each boat undergoes a mid-life engineering (nuclear) refueling overhaul (ERO).
+In addition to these changes, each boat underwent a mid-life engineering (nuclear) refueling overhaul (ERO).
 Without EROs, the boats would have exhausted their nuclear fuel cores and been inactivated in the FY2003-FY2005 time frame.

 Missions and Concept of Operations.
-Each SSGN is to deploy for a period of 15 months, during which time it is to be operated by multiple crews rotating on and off the ship.
+Each SSGN is to deploy for a period of more than a year, during which time it is to be operated by dual (Blue and Gold) crews rotating on and off the ship every three or four months.
 The aim is to have two of the four SSGNs continuously forward deployed until the ships are decommissioned in the late 2020s.
-The boats are to operate as covert platforms for conducting strike (i.e., land attack) and SOF-support missions.
-In the covert
+As of September 30, 2007, SSBNs 726 and 727 were homeported in Puget Sound at Bangor, WA, while SSBNs 728 and 729 were homeported at Kings Bay, GA.
+The report of the 2001 Quadrennial Defense Review, submitted to Congress in September 2001, directed the Secretary of the Navy to explore options for homeporting SSGNs in

-&lt;sup>6 As a matter of policy for ensuring the safety and reliability of nuclear propulsion, nuclearpowered ships with exhausted nuclear fuel cores are not permitted to wait any significant time between the exhaustion of their nuclear fuel cores and the completion of preparations to refuel them.
+5 As a matter of policy for ensuring the safety and reliability of nuclear propulsion, nuclearpowered ships with exhausted nuclear fuel cores are not permitted to wait any significant time between the exhaustion of their nuclear fuel cores and the completion of preparations to refuel them.
 If a ship cannot go immediately into a refueling operation, it is instead permanently inactivated.
 A decision to refuel a ship must therefore be made by a certain date prior to the refueling, so that the fuel cores and other equipment needed can be ordered and manufactured in time to be ready for installation when the ship comes into dry dock.

-&lt;sup>7 The Navy's SOF personnel are called SEALs, which stands for Sea, Air, and Land.
+6 The Navy's SOF personnel are called SEALs, which stands for Sea, Air, and Land.

-&lt;sup>8 The ASDS is a new mini-submarine for Navy SEALs; the DDS is a less-capable predecessor.
+7 The ASDS is a new mini-submarine for Navy SEALs; the DDS is a less-capable predecessor.